datalad-handbook/book/docs/basics/101-140-filesystem.rst

    .. container:: header

-      **Addition: Why a move between directories is actually a content change**
+      **Find out more:** Why a move between directories is actually a content change

    Let's see how this shows up in the dataset history: